umccr/RNAsum/workflow.md

 ### 4. Report generation

-The final producst is an html-based ***Transcriptome Patient Summary*** **report** containing searchable tables and interactive plots presenting expression levels of altered genes, as well as links to public resources describing the genes of interest.
-The report containing sections are described more in detail in [report_structure.md](report_structure.md).
+The final html-based ***Transcriptome Patient Summary*** **report** contains searchable tables and interactive plots presenting expression levels of altered genes, as well as links to public resources providing additional source of evidence for their significance.
+The individual report sections are described more in detail in [report_structure.md](report_structure.md).